Paulius0112/90DaysOfDevOps/Days/day01.md

 __ENI, ENA, EFA__
-- *ENI - elastic network interface* - essentially a virtual network card.
-Choose for basic networking, or manage multiple networks at low cost
+- *ENI - elastic network interface*
+    - Essentially a virtual network card.
+Choose for basic networking, or manage multiple networks at low cost.
+Can include:
         1. Primary private IPv4 address from the IPv4 address range of your VPC
         2. One or more secondary private IPv4 addresses from the IPv4 address range of your VPC
         3. One Elastic IP address (IPv4) per private IPv4 address
         4. One public IPv4 address
         5. One or more IPv6 addresses
         6. One or more security groups
         7. A mac address
         8. A source/destination check flag
         9. Description
     - You can attach a network interface (ENI) to an EC2 instance in the following ways —
-    1. When it's running.
-Hot attach.
+        1. When it's running. **Hot attach**
-    2. When it's stopped.
-Warm attach.
+        2. When it's stopped. **Warm attach**
-    3. When the instance is being launched.
-Cold attach.
+        3. When the instance is being launched. **Cold attach**
+    - **eth0** is the primary network interface and cannot be moved or detached.
+        - By default, it is the only ENI created with an EC2 instance when launched
+    - ENI is bound to an AZ, you can specify which subnet/AZ you want the ENI to be added in
+    - Default interfaces are terminated with instance termination
+        - Manually added interfaces are not terminated by default
+        - You can change termination behavior
-- *EN - Enhanced networking*.
-Uses single root I/O virtualization to provide high-performance networking capabilities on supported instance types
+- *EN - Enhanced networking*
+    - Uses single root I/O virtualization to provide high-performance networking capabilities on supported instance types
         1. Provides higher I/O performance and lower CPU utilization when compared to traditional virtualised network interface.
 Provides higher bandwidth, packet per second performance and lower inter-instance latencies.
 There is no additional charge for using enhanced networking, but EC2 must support it.
         2. To use where you want good network performance
         3. Can be enabled using:
             - *Elastic Network Adapter (ENA)* which supports network speeds of up to 100Gbps for supported instance types.
 Always choose this method
             - *Virtual Function (VF)* interface - suports network speeds of up to 10Gbps for supported instance types.
 This is typically used on older instances.
         4. Choose for when you need speeds between 10Gbps and 100Gbps and reliable and high throughput.

-- *Elastic Fabric Adapter* - a network device that you can attach to your EC2 instance to accelerate High Performance Computing and ML applications
+- *Elastic Fabric Adapter*
+    - A network device that you can attach to your EC2 instance to accelerate High Performance Computing and ML applications
-    1. Choose for when you need to accelerate High Performance Comouting (HPC) and ML applications or if you need to do an OS by-pass.
+    - Choose for when you need to accelerate High Performance Comouting (HPC) and ML applications or if you need to do an OS by-pass.

+__EC2 placement groups__
+- When you launch a new EC2 instance, the EC2 service **attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.**
+- The name for placement group must be **unique** within your AWS account
+- You cant merge placement groups
+- You can move existing instance into a placement group.
+Before you can move the instance, the instsance must be stopped.
+It *can only be achieved using AWS CLI or SDK*, not yet with a console
+1. *Clustered Placement group*
+    - Grouping instances within a **single AZ** (put them very close together)
+    - Recommented for applications that need **low network latency, high network throughput, or both**
+    - Only **certain instances** can be launched in this group
+    - Can't span multiple AZ, all other groups can
+    - AWS recommneds **homogenous instances** within clustered placement group
+2. *Spread Placement group*
+    - Each instance is placed on **distinct** underlying hardware
+    - Recommended for applications that have a small number of **critical instances that should be kept separate from each other**
+        - For example if one applications fails, it should not effect the others
+    - Can have in **different AZ within a region**
+    - Think like separate instances
+3. *Partitioned*
+    - AWS divides each group into **logical segments called partitions.**
+    - Each partition within a placement group has its own **set of racks**.
+Each eack has its **own network and power source.**
+    - No two partitions within a placement group share the same racks, allowing you to **isolate** the impact of hardware failure within your application
+    - Think like multiple instances

 __SPOT instances and fleets__
 - Use unused EC2 capacity in the AWS cloud.
 Are available at up to 90% discount comparaed to On-Demand.
 Can use for stateless, fault-tolerant or flexiable applications, such as big data, containeriz workloads, CI/CD, web servers, HPC and other test workloads.
 They are not good for persistent workloads, critical jobs and databases